BuzzRage/PlotNetTrace/README.md

 * Improve usage simplicity ( file handling )
 * Choose between treatment on loading or treatment on csv writing
 * Parse csv header to load tare values
+* Plot drop and ECN marks in different subplot